-With the rapid rise of e-cigarettes over the last five years, there has been a large influx of jargon entering the social mainstream in relation to vaping.
+With the rapid rise of e-cigarettes over the years, there has been a large influx of jargon entering the social mainstream in relation to vaping.
 From clearomizers, cartomizers and coils, to dripping, tanks and e-liquid; for many who are looking to try an e-cigarette, the vaping world can often seem a little complex.
 Essentially, whichever format of e-cigarette is used, they all have one thing in common and that is the inclusion of an atomizer.

 So, exactly what is an atomizer?

 In standard diction, an atomizer refers to any device that emits a liquid into a fine spray such as on a perfume bottle.
 In e-cigs the terminology is similar in that it helps to vaporise the e-liquid so it can be inhaled by the user.

 Fixed inside the tank or clearomizer, an e-cigarette atomizer is powered by a battery to fuel a red-hot filament known as a coil that helps the e-liquid to evaporate on contact.
 The e-liquid itself is held in an absorbent material known as poly-fill.
 The polyfill’s saturation level is controlled by the absorbency of the wick which is submerged in the e-liquid itself.

 How often does it need to be replaced?

 The atomizer itself has a long shelf-life, with quality devices often lasting years.
 The coil itself however will only last a couple of weeks with normal use before its absorbency efficiency begins to decrease.
 Luckily, coils are relatively cheap and can be bought in multipacks to save on costs.